Weichwerke-Heidrich-Software/bomnipotent_doc/content/client/manager/doc-management/030_csaf-docs.en.md

 A Common Security Advisory Format (CSAF) document is a vendor's response to a newly discovered vulnerability.
 It is a machine-readable format to spread information on how a user of your product should react: Do they need to update to a newer version?
 Do they need to modify a configuration?
 Is your product even truly affected, or does it maybe never call the affected part of the vulnerable library?

-> For CSAF interactions beyond reading, you need the CSAF_MANAGEMENT permission.
-The [User Management Section](/client/manager/user-management/) describes how it is granted.
+> For CSAF interactions beyond reading, you need the {{<csaf-management-en>}} permission.
+The sectino about [Access Management](/client/manager/access-management/) describes how it is granted.

 ## Uploading